 Depth Mode is a wonderful tool for differentiating the background and foreground of your reference image, as well as the leveled elements in an image.
 As you can see below, it retains both the outer structure, as well as many of the finer details, of the original image.

 Structure Mode picks out and highlights all the fine edgework in an image, focusing mainly on what it considers the subject.
-Structure mode looks the most like the original input, but as is true with Composition Control, it will not carry over any of the original reference colors.
+Structure mode looks the most like the original input, but as is true with ControlNet, it will not carry over any of the original reference colors.

 Segmentation mode only notices the areas of space taken up by subjects in an image.
 It tends to recognize the difference between the foreground and background, as well as typically being able to tell what different objects are in your reference image.
 However, it will pull in most of it's composition information from your model, and less from the image itself.

 ControlNet opens up a whole world of new possibilities, can provide better results from otherwise overfit models, and allows artistic vision to be more clearly executed.
 We recommend checking out some of our other articles, listed below, for more in depth information.